The First Omen: Plot

 Father Gabriel frees Margaret and they examine the stolen files with Father Brennan, discovering that another baby survived.
 Margaret locates the mark on her own scalp and suddenly remembers that she was forcefully impregnated in a satanic ritual the night she blacked out at the disco.
 They come to realize that the orphanage heads have determined that the Devil will need to mate with his own spawn in order to conceive the Antichrist, and Margaret had been brought to Rome as her half-sister Carlita was too young.
 They drive to a doctor who can abort the pregnancy, but another car crashes into theirs on the way, incapacitating everyone except Margaret, who staggers from the car as her body suddenly swells with pregnancy.

 She awakens strapped to a hospital bed and is greeted by Cardinal Lawrence, the head of the conspiracy.
 The Cardinal and the other conspirators watch as she gives birth to two children via Caesarean section, a girl and a boy; the latter is hailed as the Antichrist.
 Luz and the man who was with Paolo at the disco are revealed to be among the conspirators.
 Margaret stabs Cardinal Lawrence, but cannot bring herself to kill her son.
 Luz stabs Margaret as the conspirators flee with the boy and set the chamber ablaze to cover their tracks.
 Carlita saves Margaret and her daughter; as they flee, Margaret sees a demonic jackal shrieking in the flames.
 The baby boy is given to American diplomat Robert Thorn to secretly replace the child his wife Katherine has supposedly miscarried.
 (Note: As depicted in The Omen (1976).)

 Years later, Margaret lives in seclusion in the mountains with Carlita and her daughter, now a happy family.
 Brennan visits and warns that the conspirators will be hunting her, and that her son has been named Damien.

+Cast

+Gregory Peck, who died in 2003, reprises his role as Robert Thorn via archival photograph.